AI Search

 1

-List the ten questions customers ask most often about your services—aircraft specs, safety records, routes, and pricing.
-Turn each into a short prompt with time and location context.
+List the ten questions customers ask most often about your services.

 2

 Run each prompt in ChatGPT, Perplexity, and Gemini.
-Capture screenshots and copy answer snippets into your spreadsheet.
-Note which sources are cited.
+Capture results.

 3